Toggle menu

 The ashes can be scattered in a garden of remembrance, buried in a churchyard or cemetery, or kept.
 We offer a wide range of memorial options for your loved ones ashes including on-site memorials and personalised options to take home or keep with you.

-There is no need to make a hurried decision about any memorials or the final resting place of the ashes as we can look after them for you for up to one month to give you time to consider.
+There is no need to make a hurried decision about any memorials or the final resting place of the ashes as we can look after them for you free of charge for up to one month to give you time to consider, please note that after the month there will be a charge.

 Share this page